 The roof is in two symmetrical halves, with its axis oriented roughly north to south.
 Each side is expressed in three shells or volumes, inspired by the hulls of dhows turned upside down to create cover and shelter.
 The symmetrical arrangement of the roof plan of interwoven organic forms around the central opening is inspired by local ornamental geometric patterns and Qatari calligraphy.
 Inside, the boat reference is carried through via an expressed ceiling structure from engineered timber that strongly resembles the skeleton of a traditional dhow hull.

 Passive and innovative design

-The comfort of spectators and players is of the utmost importance to the Supreme Committee for Delivery and Legacy and the stadium is designed to ensure that conditions are safe before, during and after matches at any time of day throughout the summer tournament.
-This will be achieved through a combination of passive design techniques, innovative shading technologies and airflow delivery systems, which have been optimized through computer simulation to minimize cooling loads.
+The thermal comfort of spectators and players is of the utmost importance to the Supreme Committee for Delivery and Legacy.
+This will be achieved through a combination of passive design techniques, innovative shading technologies, and airflow delivery systems, which have been optimized through computer simulation to minimize cooling loads.
 These measures will also help the tournament meet its operational carbon targets for reducing greenhouse gas emissions.

 Vision and legacy

-We are also leading the development of a 585,000 square meters legacy precinct that will have the stadium at its heart alongside a new sports center and community hub.
-Aligned with Qatar’s National Vision 2030, this new precinct will embrace the cultural heritage of Al Wakrah and the adjacent historical settlement of Al Wukair, incorporating this identity into the 2022 FIFA World Cup Qatar™ fan experience.
+We also led the development of a 585,000 square meters legacy precinct that has the stadium at its heart alongside a new sports center and community hub.
+Aligned with Qatar’s National Vision 2030, this new precinct embraces the cultural heritage of Al Wakrah and the adjacent historical settlement of Al Wukair, incorporating this identity into the 2022 FIFA World Cup Qatar™ fan experience.